 Say what you want about Dolph Lundgren—and there is a lot to say—but nobody can accuse the guy of taking himself too seriously.
 Whether it is his appearance on Sweden’s Eurovision broadcast or his participation in science quizzes, the guy’s clearly a sport.

-Add Dolph’s sportsmanship to his nose for entertainment, and you have Kingergarten Cop 2.
+Add Dolph’s sportsmanship to his nose2 for entertainment, and you have Kingergarten Cop 2.
 That’s right: One hour and forty Schwarzenegger-less minutes of pure gleefulness!
 And if the runtime seems long, you may or may not be surprised to learn that roughly fifteen minutes are dedicated to Twix product placements.

 Granted, the storyline is… shaky.
 I get the distinct impression the director got the choice between making either a Kindergartent Cop or a Lethal Weapon sequel, and decided to do both.
 In one movie.
 The result is, for all intents and purposes, Lethal Weapon set in the Kindergarten Cop universe.
 I mean, Dolph lives in a trailer, for Christ’s sake.
-How very Riggs.
+How very Riggs.3

 Other than that, the movie takes an odd turn into conservative propaganda territory.
 Be it gay stereotypes, references to the «war on Christmas» (the «Christmas festival» that was renamed the «Holiday festival» is now just the «festival») and actual subtitles for the token Asian kid… I mean, what the hell?